mhudas/mhbot/README.md

 - Beri credit ke repositori ini atau setidaknya berikan saya Star ✌.
 ---

-> if you get an error message, please contact me via discord, @hudmeh
+> if you get an error message, feel free to contact me via discord, @hudmeh :)

 > Made in love by huda ❤️.